captureplanning.com Learn about proposal writing and business development

-Possibly the most important tool that helps a proposal win the contract is a good Red Team review.
-With a good process and the right people, the Red Team can turn a loser into a winner.
-However, the review process can be cumbersome, confusing to writers, and highly ineffective if not handled appropriately for the situation.
+The most important tool for ensuring proposal quality at most companies is a Red Team review.
+A Red Team can turn a proposal that is destined to lose into a winner.
+However, the Red Team review process can be cumbersome, confusing to writers, and highly ineffective if not handled appropriately for the situation.

 Types of Proposal Reviews